scarabdesign/EmailClientProof/README.md

 The project sends POST, GET and DELETE requests from the Web service to the API service.
 It also uses a SignalR connection to get real-time updates back to the Web.

-As it stands, the PostgreSQL database is not persistent between application restarts.
-I did this to make for easier development and skirt the necessity of running database migrations when I made changes.
+As it's configured, the PostgreSQL database is not persistent between application restarts to make for easier development and skirt the necessity of running database migrations when I made changes.
 However, in the `appsettings.json` of the `EmailClient.AppHost` project is a section called `PgPref` with a preference called `DataVolume` which when made `true` will create an external volume that will persist across restarts.
-There are also other preferences there that will spin up separate containers for the PgWeb and PgAdmin web interfaces.
+There are also other preferences there that will spin up separate containers for the `PgWeb` and `PgAdmin` web interfaces.

 ## Getting Started